 Organizational partners may be included in day-to-day operations or simply to provide support services to program participants.
-They may have a fiscal interest in the Environmental Workforce Development and Job Training (EWDJT) program or serve as a nonfinancial leveraged partner.
+They may have a fiscal interest in the Environmental Workforce Development and Job Training (JT) program or serve as a nonfinancial leveraged partner.
 Partners share a common goal and serve a key role in program sustainability.

 According to the EPA, the goals of the Brownfields Initiative are: